 The SHARPEN Solution:

-- Completely customizable for school or district
+- Is customizable and scalable for any size school or district

 The U.S. Department of Education released new guidance on school mental health.
 Here is how Sharpen aligns with all recommendations.